zzw09773/RAG/code_md/rag_system/node.md

                         # Invoke the tool manually
                         retrieval_result = retrieval_tool.invoke(tool_args)

-                        # Append the manual result to messages so the LLM can see it
+                        # Append the manual result to messages so the LLM can see it (or we just format it)
+                        # Since we can't easily continue the agent loop, we will just append it
+                        # to our processed tool_responses list for the final formatter.

+                        # Create a synthetic ToolMessage for the formatter
                         manual_tool_msg = ToolMessage(
                             content=retrieval_result,
                             tool_call_id="manual_fallback_call",